Globe shows on demand

 This was important to communicate to stakeholders right at the start of the project to manage expectations – and understand the product goals within the context of the target audiences.

-2. ‘We don’t know anything about our existing customers’
+2. ‘We don’t know much about our existing customers’

 Instead… Get all the data you can get your hands on to understand their behaviour.